franklin-systems/oz-defender/README.md

 ```

 ## Usage
-This packages is intended to mirror as closely as possible the [defender-relay-client](https://github.com/OpenZeppelin/defender-client/tree/e19212ddd87ba1a82f831498340ab4e31734803f/packages/relay) JavaScript package to provide a unified API across languages.
+This package is intended to mirror as closely as possible the [defender-client](https://github.com/OpenZeppelin/defender-client) JavaScript package to provide a unified API across languages.

+### Relay
+See [defender-relay-client](https://www.npmjs.com/package/defender-relay-client) for this module's inspiration.

 For the [Relay API](https://docs.openzeppelin.com/defender/relay-api-reference#relay-client-module), used for administrating your team's relayers:
 ```python